cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 ```
 node red code
 ```
 2. In Node-RED, press **Ctrl-I** to open the import nodes dialog.
-Paste the code, click OK.
+Paste the code, click **OK**.
 3. **Instructions to install moments node and dashboard**
 4. Now you need to adapt the flow to your specific parameters.
 The only relevant parameter is the Device ID.
 Double-click the node IBM IoT App out.
-In the pop-up window, enter the Device ID that you used earlier (for example, 112233445566), and click Import.
+In the pop-up window, enter the Device ID that you used earlier (for example, 112233445566), and click **Import**.
-5. Click Deploy in the flow editor.
+5. Click **Deploy** in the flow editor.
 The flow is deployed and should be active immediately.

 You should have all the resources needed to run the test.

-## <a name="trun"></a>Test Runs
+## <a name="trun"></a>Test Run
-Instructions on how to run the tests for the system (if possible)
+If installed successfully, the system should be able to:
+- Track the data sent out by the proximity sensor on your phone
+- Trigger an alert message when there is inactivity (no movement captured by the proximity sensor)
+- Display the alert message and location on the map in the Node-RED dashboard

+### End-to-end connection test
+1. To begin, tap your screen once to simulate motion detected by the proximity sensor (and to kickstart the countdown for the alert trigger).
+2. Tap your screen repeatedly at an interval of roughly three seconds.
+When this is ongoing, there should not be any alert messages appearing on the dashboard.
+3. Whenever you feel like it, stop tapping the screen to simulate inactivity.
+4. After ten seconds, there should be an alert message appearing on the dashboard.

+If everything ran smoothly, the end-to-end connection is established.

 ## <a name="bwith"></a>Built With
 - Node-RED - Flow editor
-- IBM IoT
+- IBM Watsons IoT Platform - Application and server